OpenID Connect (OIDC) and How to Authenticate with Our API

 -d "client_secret=your-client-secret"

-If the request is successful, the JSON response like this:
+If the request is successful, the JSON response is like this:

 {